zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ```
 This instructs zetta to use the `Microphone` driver, and to look for a device that uses that driver on pin `P9_36`.

+#Interaction

-#### Running the Server Node
+## Running the Server Node

 Save changes to `server.js` and start your server by running this in your Cloud9 console:

-    /$ node server.js
+    node server.js

 > If your server was still running from before, make sure to shut it down by pressing **CMD+C** before retyping the command above

 This time zetta will log two messages, one for each device it connects to:

 ![Running Your Server](/images/recipes/security_system/zetta-piezo-microphone-terminal.png){:.zoom}

 > **TIP**
 > It can take up to 20 seconds for the BeagleBone to load and run the zetta node.
 You'll know you're ready once you see "Zetta is running on..." show up in your console.

-##Interaction

-###Monitor the values
+## Monitor the values

 Once again, we need to point the zetta browser to the zetta server node that's running on the BeagleBone.
 You should just be able to refresh the zetta browser window to see more device - like this:

 ![Zetta Browser root with Microphone](/images/recipes/security_system/zetta-browser-piezo-microphone.png){:.zoom}

 Now click on the device name `Microphone` in the zetta browser to get a more detailed view of the device.
 Try making noise or tapping on the microphone to see the waveform change in real time.

 ![Zetta Browser root with Microphone](/images/recipes/security_system/zetta-browser-microphone-show.png){:.zoom}

-##What just happened?!
+## What just happened?!

 We connected another device to our growing security system.
 This one, a microphone, produces streaming data.
 This causes us to see a different type of visualization in the zetta browser, and changes its API to reference a websocket monitor.

-#3.
-Creating the Security App
+# Creating the Security App

 In this section you'll learn about creating an app in Zetta.
 You'll also learn about streaming sensor data values, and taking advantage of those readings in your Zetta app.

-##Hardware
+# Security App Hardware

 No new hardware in this section - we're going to create an interaction between the existing Microphone and Piezo Buzzer hardware that we setup in the previous two sections.

-## Code
+# Security App Code

 Follow along to add code to your security system.

 > Don't want to type?
 Optionally add this section's code automatically by moving to step 3 in your git repo with `git checkout -f step-3`.
-Moving to step one will loose modifications you've made so far.
+Moving to step three will loose modifications you've made so far.

+##Creating the app

+1 - Apps in zetta allow us to orchestrate interactions between devices.
+To create one, make a new file in your project's `apps` folder:

+    touch apps/app.js

+Now double-click on the new `app.js` file in your Cloud9 IDE so we can edit it and add functionality.

 > **TIP**
 > You may have to refresh the file tree in the Cloud9 IDE to see the `apps` folder creating by checking out step-3.
 You can do that by Right/CTRL clicking on the file pane and selecting  `Refresh` from the contextual menu.

-###Creating your first app

-1 - Apps in zetta allow us to orchestrate interactions between devices.
-To create one, make a new file in your project's `apps` folder:

-    /$ touch apps/app.js

-Now double-click on the new `app.js` file in your Cloud9 IDE so we can edit it and add functionality.

 2 - The first component of our app is an export statement.
 This is so that we can keep our apps modular and separated from the rest of our code.
 Edit `app.js` so it looks like this: